solana-labs/solana/docs/src/developing/clients/jsonrpc-api.md

 The JSON structure of a transaction is defined as follows:

 - `signatures: <array[string]>` - A list of base-58 encoded signatures applied to the transaction.
 The list is always of length `message.header.numRequiredSignatures` and not empty.
-The signature at index `i` corresponds to the public key at index `i` in `message.account_keys`.
+The signature at index `i` corresponds to the public key at index `i` in `message.accountKeys`.
 The first one is used as the [transaction id](../../terminology.md#transaction-id).
 - `message: <object>` - Defines the content of the transaction.
   - `accountKeys: <array[string]>` - List of base-58 encoded public keys used by the transaction, including by the instructions and for signatures.
 The first `message.header.numRequiredSignatures` public keys must sign the transaction.
   - `header: <object>` - Details the account types and signatures required by the transaction.
     - `numRequiredSignatures: <number>` - The total number of signatures required to make the transaction valid.
-The signatures must match the first `numRequiredSignatures` of `message.account_keys`.
+The signatures must match the first `numRequiredSignatures` of `message.accountKeys`.
     - `numReadonlySignedAccounts: <number>` - The last `numReadonlySignedAccounts` of the signed keys are read-only accounts.
 Programs may process multiple transactions that load read-only accounts within a single PoH entry, but are not permitted to credit or debit lamports or modify account data.
 Transactions targeting the same read-write account are evaluated sequentially.
     - `numReadonlyUnsignedAccounts: <number>` - The last `numReadonlyUnsignedAccounts` of the unsigned keys are read-only accounts.
   - `recentBlockhash: <string>` - A base-58 encoded hash of a recent block in the ledger used to prevent transaction duplication and to give transactions lifetimes.